This week's draft mailbag features your questions on elite player movement, rim protectors and more.

 Intriguingly, it appears this is not the case.
 Using Second Spectrum data, I defined rim protectors as players who had contested at least 100 shot attempts in the restricted area during the regular season and at least 4.0 per 100 possessions.
 That yielded a group of 73 players, 39 of whom played in this year's playoffs.

 Based on their regular-season rates of shots contested in the restricted area per 100 possessions, we'd have expected these players to collectively contest 934 shots in the restricted area; they actually contested 942, so slightly more.
 Rudy Gobert is an interesting example.
-He contested 6.4 shots per 100 possessions in the restricted area during the regular season and increased that rate nearly 50 percent in the playoffs to 9.5 per 100 possessions.
+He contested 6.4 shots per 100 possessions in the restricted area during the regular season and increased that rate by nearly 50 percent in the playoffs to 9.5 per 100 possessions.

 My next question was whether this was different against the elite offenses that required opponents to switch, the Houston Rockets and Golden State Warriors.
 Lo and behold, the 17 qualifying players who played against those two teams in the playoffs collectively increased their contest rate in the restricted area by 5.6 percent.
 Gobert in particular actually contested slightly more shots per 100 possessions against the Rockets (9.6) than he did in the first round against the Oklahoma City Thunder (9.1).
 So even the best shooting teams don't seem to render rim protectors less powerful in the playoffs.